|

 -

-As with naming all organic
+As with naming many organic

 molecule series, eth.. means 2 carbon atoms in the chain,

-prop... means 3 and but.. means 4 etc. After
+prop... means 3 and but... means 4 etc. After

 that the name is directly derived from the number of carbon atoms in the